tsunami416604/azure-docs.hu-hu/articles/cognitive-services/Content-Moderator/term-lists-quickstart-dotnet.md

     using Microsoft.CognitiveServices.ContentModerator.Models;
     using ModeratorHelper;

-### <a name="add-private-properties"></a>Adja hozzá a saját tulajdonságait
+### <a name="add-private-properties"></a>Adja hozzá a saját tulajdonságai

-A következő személyes tulajdonságok hozzáadása a névtérhez TermLists, osztály Program.
+Adja hozzá a következő privát tulajdonságok névtérhez TermLists, osztály Program.

     /// <summary>
     /// The language of the terms in the term lists.